corinnawegner/DLN_project_G03/README.md

 ### Additional Input Features (POS and NER Taggings)
 *used in: BART generation & minBERT*

-Based on Xinyan Xiao, et al.([Enhancing Pre-Trained Language Representations with Rich Knowledge for Machine Reading](https://aclanthology.org/P19-1226/)), incorporating rich semantic information such as Part-of-Speech(POS) tags and Named Entity Recognition(NER) tags into pretrained language models to enhance machine reading comprehension abilities.
+Based on [Enhancing Pre-Trained Language Representations with Rich Knowledge for Machine Reading](https://aclanthology.org/P19-1226/) by Xinyan Xiao, et al., incorporating rich semantic information such as Part-of-Speech(POS) tags and Named Entity Recognition(NER) tags into pretrained language models to enhance machine reading comprehension abilities.
 These additional features not only provide more grammatical and semantic infromation but also help the more better understand the contexts.
 The application of these technologies significantly improves the model's accuracy and efficiency in tasks such as reading comprehension and information extraction.

 ### Loss function engineering
 *used in: BART generation*

 A common problem occurring in the generation task is that the model learns to copy the input sentence rather than paraphrasing it.
 This is captured by the negative BLEU score in the validation process.
 However, our idea was to directly engineer the loss function to tackle this problem.
 BartForConditionalGeneration, as most language models, uses [cross entropy loss](https://github.com/huggingface/transformers/blob/v4.44.2/src/transformers/models/bart/modeling_bart.py#L1557).
 Cross entropy computes the loss based on the probability of the sentences given the training corpus.
-However, it does not directly punish a sentence very close to the input or monotonic vocabulary use.
+However, it does not necessarily punish a sentence very close to the input or monotonic vocabulary use.
 To leverage the lexical diversity and avoid common n-grams between input and predicted sentence, we implemented two penalty functions, scaled with corresponding and tuned factors &alpha;, and added the penalty to the loss:

 $$
 \text{loss} = \text{loss}_{\text{crossentropy}} + \text{loss}_{\text{L2}} + \text{loss}_{\text{penalty}}
 $$

-$$
+$$\small
 \text{loss}_{\text{penalty}} = \alpha_{\text{ngram}} \times \text{n-gram-penalty}(\text{input}, \text{predictions}) + \alpha_{\text{diversity}} \times \text{diversity-penalty}(\text{input}, \text{predictions})
 $$